fly-apps/postgres-flex/docs/fencing.md

 }
 ```

 The real primary is resolvable so long as the majority of members can agree on who it is.
 Quorum being defined as `total_members / 2 + 1`.

-**There is one exception to note here.
-When the primary being evaluated meets quorum, it will still be fenced in the event a conflict is found.
-This is to protect against a possible race condition where an old primary comes back up during an active failover.**
+**Note: When the primary being evaluated meets quorum, it will still be fenced in the event a conflict is found.
+This is to protect against a possible race condition where an old primary comes back up in the middle of an active failover.**

 Tests can be found here: https://github.com/fly-apps/postgres-flex/pull/49/files#diff-3d71960ff7855f775cb257a74643d67d2636b354c9d485d10c2ded2426a7f362